YingruWuGit/HiCKey/README.md

 # Usage:

-"BrownianP.txt" is the simulated distribution of our test statistic, which is essential for every analysis.
+"BrownianP.txt" is the simulated distribution of our test statistic, "arguments.txt" contains the parameter settings.
+They are essential for every analysis.

 To run the program, you need 5 arguments as follows.